cxl-garage/neglected-diagnostics/src/app/home_markdown.md

 ***Sequence Haplotypes*** can be used to collapse sequences into groups based on patterns of variability.
 Step 2:
 Compare target and off-target sequences to identify top candidates for designing primers.
-***Find Assay Target Area*** can identify sections of the sequence data where target sequences are most similar to each other, but most different from off-target sequences.
+***Find Assay Design Area*** can identify sections of the sequence data where target sequences are most similar to each other, but most different from off-target sequences.
 Step 2B:
 Optional - Characterize inter and intra-species or strain variation to inform primer site locations.
 ***Sequence Variability*** can be used to generate a table that lists all positions where variation exists across sequences.